dreamseekerfromn/lab-app-planning/README.md

 Write down three things that went well for you doing this lab.

- - one
+ - one: wireframe design
- - two
+ - two: a basic mock up design for the front page?
- - three
+ - three: none...

 Write down one thing you'd improve on for next time.

-> One thing I'd improve ...
+> One thing I'd improve ... design for the sample page.